Office of Research

 For any federal agency closed by the shutdown:

-- No agency-required prior approvals will be considered or approved, e.g., second no cost extensions, significant re-budgeting, addition of a foreign component, etc.
+- No agency-required prior approvals – e.g., second no-cost extensions, significant re-budgeting, addition of a foreign component, etc. – will be considered or approved.

-- No new awards will be issued by federal sponsors.
+- No new awards or incremental awards will be issued by federal sponsors.